Tutorial

 The example uses PyMC’s Markov chain Monte Carlo (MCMC) support in order to generate samples from the posterior distribution, only making a finite number of calls to the posterior model.
 MCMC will explore the parameter space, tending to reject low-posterior samples and accept high-posterior ones.
 The resulting chain has the posterior distribution as its stationary distribution.
 Samples from the chain are therefore (correlated) samples from the desired posterior distribution and they may be used to estimate properies of the posterior; the more samples you take, the better the approximation.

-This client could also connect to your own model, assuming it provides a model posterior and has a single 1D output vector (namely the log of the posterior).
+This client could also connect to your own model, assuming it provides a model posterior and has a single 1D output vector (namely the log of a probability density).
 The example makes use of PyMC’s NUTS sampler to draw samples from the posterior distribution, which is a particular MCMC variant.
 While this sampler is very efficient, it assumes access to the posterior’s gradient.
 Your model therefore has to provide a gradient implementation for the example to run.
 Alternatively, you could switch PyMC to use a different sampler.
 Refer to PyMC’s documentation for details.

-4: Build custom model containers
+5: Build custom model containers

 The easiest way to build your own UM-Bridge model is to create a custom docker container for you model.
 Docker allows you to package applications, their dependencies, configuration files and/or data to run on Linux, Windows or MacOS systems.
 They can only communicate with each other through certain channels, we will see more on this later.
 In order to create such a docker container you write a set of instructions for building your application.
 This set of instructions is called a Dockerfile.